 Can Switching Majors Delay Graduation?

 While graduating in four years is the most efficient and economical path through college, some students get rerouted along the way.
 In fact, national statistics indicate up to 50 percent of college students change majors at least once.

-Once at college, a student may discover his/her successes and limitations.
-For example, the student who did well in high school math might find upper-level calculus to be a struggle.
+Once at college, a student may discover successes and limitations.
+For example, a student who did well in high school math might find upper-level calculus to be a struggle.
 Likewise, an individual who never took a sociology course before may find it to be intriguing and a natural career choice.

 For these reasons and more, many students start college with an undeclared major or find themselves changing majors along the way.

 Depending on when a student switches majors, there are times when graduation may be delayed by a semester or two.
-While this may seem disappointing to students and/or their families, the important consideration is the final outcome.
+While this may seem disappointing to students or their families, the important consideration is the final outcome.

-But even in those circumstances, a student with a liberal arts degree is marketable.
+But even in those circumstances, a student with a liberal arts degree is career marketable.
 Sometimes the student elects to earn a graduate degree in another field and other times the person begins employment in an alternative career field.
-This is because one of the benefits of a liberal arts education is the breadth of academic disciplines a student experiences through core courses.
+This is because one of the benefits of a liberal arts-focused education is the breadth of academic disciplines a student experiences through core courses.

 As they transition through their years of college, students benefit from knowing that a college degree is only one prerequisite to a career path.
 Experience and serendipity also play a role.
 The key is flexibility and an understanding that college is more than a parking meter ticking away.
 It is only the first in a series of career steps.